Below you can find some examples of consultancy contracts recently awarded to the Manchester Global Foundation.

 Manchester Global Foundation coordinated the development of a £42 million DFID grant proposal aimed at the improvement of, and increased access to essential health for the Syrian people inside Syria, including those still in their own homes and IDPs.
 The bid incorporated both direct service provision plus modalities of working through local Syrian partners.
 The bid was developed across the network of Doctors of the World (UK), Medicos del Mundo (Spain) and Médecins du Monde (France).

 Client: St. Joseph Catholic Hospital, Liberia

-Carole Green, Director of Manchester Global Foundation, has supported St Joseph’s Catholic Hospital in Liberia developing and finalising their Five Year Strategic Plan.
+Carole Green, former Director of Manchester Global Foundation, has supported St Joseph’s Catholic Hospital in Liberia developing and finalising their Five Year Strategic Plan.
 The plan focuses on significantly strengthening the quality standards, timeliness and consistency of care delivered to patients in the local community and to improve customer care as the hospitals grows and expands.
 Br Peter Lansana Dawoh, the Hospital Director, stated:

 “The Management and staff of the St. Joseph Catholic Hospital present compliments and wish to extend to you sincere hearth-felt gratitude for your time, expertise and generous contributions made towards the successful of the historic document representing both the Annual and the Five-Year Strategic Plans of Action intended for directing the future of the St. Joseph Catholic Hospital“.

 Client: International Rescue Committee (IRC) Somalia (February 2016 - March 2016)